Wildcat: An Appalachian Romance

 Author Bio

-Jeffrey Dunn, featured on NPR and Medium, is the author of the critically acclaimed Wildcat: An Appalachian Romance and Radio Free Olympia as well as his upcoming Whiskey Rebel.
+Jeffrey Dunn, featured on NPR and Medium, is the author of the critically acclaimed Wildcat: An Appalachian Romance and Radio Free Olympia as well as Whiskey Rebel.
 He is an advocate for educational reform, drawing on his award-winning forty-one-year teaching career, his Ph.D. in Cultural Studies and English Literature, and his experience with dyslexia.